rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

     ...
     }

-The module provides a class for generating random instances of the ``LinearVotingProfile`` class.
+The module provides a :py:class:`votingDigraphs.RandomLinearVotingProfile` class for generating random instances of the :py:class:`votingDigraphs.LinearVotingProfile` class.
 In an interactive Python session we may obtain for the election of 3 candidates by 5 voters the following result:
-    >>> from votingDigraphs import *
+    >>> from votingDigraphs import RandomLinearVotingProfile
     >>> v = RandomLinearVotingProfile(numberOfVoters=5,numberOfCandidates=3)
     >>> v.candidates
     {'a2': {'name': 'a2'}, 'a3': {'name': 'a3'}, 'a1': {'name': 'a1'}}